chilledornaments/dogs/README.md

 ## Notes

-- Not using SQS between S3 and Lambda because $
+- Not using SQS between S3 and Lambda because $.
+It would help with batching though